Robotic Telescope Teacher Training

-Montana Learning Center and Montana State University are partnering to offer a free, non-credit online course for high school teachers interested in using a state-of-the-art robotic telescope and integrate image-capturing and research capabilities into their curriculum.
-High school teachers in Montana, Idaho, Oregon, and Washington are eligible for this unique learning opportunity.
+Montana Learning Center and Montana State University are partnering to offer a free, non-credit online course for middle and high school teachers interested in using a state-of-the-art robotic telescope and integrate image-capturing and research capabilities into their curriculum.
+Middle and high school teachers in Montana, Idaho, Oregon, and Washington are eligible for this unique learning opportunity.

 This course gives teachers and their students unprecedented access to a world-class research facility, and teachers will learn how to use the observatory and capture images for student projects.
-These activities are suitable for any level of high school student, and range from astrophotography, to advanced research using photometry.
+These activities are suitable for any level of middle or high school student, and range from astrophotography to research.
 The course will also instruct teachers on how to facilitate students’ contributions to publishable research.

 Classroom Observatory will be taught online, enabling teachers across the four-state region to participate, regardless of location.

 Classroom Observatory will introduce participants to robotic telescopes and teach them to:

 • Remotely operate the Learning Center’s 16-inch, research-grade, Ritchey-Chretien telescope, located atop a mountain in New Mexico.

 • Evaluate observing programs for their effectiveness in the classroom.